gezero/EulerPython/README.md

 EulerPython
 ===========

-My Project Euler solutions in python
+Here are my Project Euler solutions in Python.
+The purpouse of the project is to try the python language...